Australian authoritarianism

 3 Resistance to anti-corruption reform

-Some of the recent behaviour of the government has seemed more suspect, in that investigations have been dropped into government ministers who appeared to be doing actual illegal things.
-At the same time, erosion of the effectiveness of existing corruption watchdogs proceeds.
+Some recent behaviour from the government has seemed more suspect, in that investigations have been launched into government ministers who appeared to be doing genuinely illegal things.
+At the same time, the effectiveness of existing corruption watchdogs continues to erode.

 4 Public servants are barred from speaking out about politics

 Well, fair enough in some sense.
-We probably don’t want to platform public servants to speak out about politics willy-nilly for various reasons of separation of roles.
-However, the way that this has played out in Australia has been remarkably strict..
+We probably don’t want to give public servants a platform to speak out about politics willy-nilly, for various separation-of-roles reasons.
+However, the way this has played out in Australia has been remarkably strict.

 5 Freedom of Information legislation seems not to function especially well